There is being stuck at home, and then there is being stuck at home during the summer.

 Meaning, summer is just different than other seasons, representing things like free time, and of course, the opportunity to enjoy plentiful sunshine and nice weather.

 Thus, families use summer to go on that big vacation or to take care of that big home project.
 And kids use this time to do things like go to camp, where they make new friends, and learn a new - or master an existing - specific type of skill.

 But with the ability to go and do something outside and in groups still up in the air, what is left to fill the summer calendar?

 Sure, there are a number of things kids and teens can do any typical day to pass the time while stuck indoors, but they - and you, parents - probably also want to be able to set sights on something bigger; something a bit more structured.
 Something that brings home that summer camp feeling, only virtually.

 Again, what is it that makes summer special?
 For many of the 14 million people who attend camp in the US each year, it's socialization and establishing new and valuable friendships, learning new skills, and building character.

-So, while summer camp is a big unknown at this point, what can kids do at home to gain such benefits?
+So, while summer camp is still an unknown for many families at this point, what can kids do at home to gain such benefits?
 (Or if needed, some things tweens can be doing this summer, specifically.)